 J.C.
 TOKES Retro-country/Americana one-man band.

-SILENT DISCO Dance the night away to three different channels of music.
-One of them is a request line!
+SILENT DISCO Dance the night away to two different channels of music.

 On Stage Walton presents this comedy.
 Directed by Laura Griffin.

 Friends who have spent their lives working on the factory floor now find their community eroded by layoffs and picket lines.